 The guidelines enacted in July 2017 have no bearing on cases that were determined under the previous method.
 In the event that there are past-due amounts owed to the custodial parent, the Illinois court system will continue to oversee the collection process.
 A knowledgeable Franklin Park child support attorney will be able to petition the court on your behalf for the collection of overdue child support payments.
 Non-custodial parents that are experiencing difficulty in making their child support payments can contact a Franklin Park child support attorney to assist in petitioning the court with a request for relief.

-The M. Scott Gordon and Associates law firm specializes in Family Law and Divorce cases.
+Gordon & Perlut, LLC law firm specializes in Family Law and Divorce cases.
 With offices in both Chicago and Skokie, Illinois the firm is well-positioned to serve the greater Chicago area including Cook, DuPage, and Lake counties.